psych293/psych293.github.io/README.md

 - __10/13__: Halpern, J. Y. & Pearl, J. (2005).
 Causes and explanations: A structural-model approach.
 Part II: Explanations. _The British Journal for the Philosophy of Science_, 56(4), 889-911.

 - __10/15__: Bareinboim, E., Correa, J., Ibeling, D., & Icard, T. (2020). <a href="https://causalai.net/r60.pdf">On Pearl's hierarchy and the foundations of causal inference</a>. _Probabilistic and Causal Inference: The Works of Judea Pearl_, ACM.
+(Please read sections 1.1-1.3.
+Sections 1.4-1.5 are optional.)

 #### Week 6: NLP & Vision